realJohnDoe/org-sim/memory-bank/progress.md

 # Progress: Organizational Simulation

 ## Current Status
-The project is in the initial setup phase.
-All core Memory Bank documentation files have been created to establish the project's context, architecture, and development guidelines.
-No functional code or simulation logic has been implemented yet.
+The project has completed the initial setup phase.
+The TypeScript project using Vite for React has been initialized at the root of the repository, and necessary dependencies for visualization (D3.js) and testing (Jest, @testing-library/react) have been installed.
+Jest configuration and setup files have been created to enable Test-Driven Development (TDD).
+No functional simulation logic has been implemented yet.

 ## What Works
 - **Documentation Foundation**: The following Memory Bank files have been successfully created and populated with initial content: